 “When faced with serious health challenges in the past, including muscle soreness that limited my daily activities and prevented me from working, I did extensive research on detoxification.
-Throughout my healing process, I incorporated a number of treatments to aid in my recovery, but the infrared sauna therapy was by far the most effective in lowering my toxic load, helping my sore, stiff muscles and has in effect helped me enjoy the active lifestyle that I live today.
+Throughout my healing process, I incorporated a number of treatments to aid in my recovery, but the infrared sauna therapy was by far the most effective in lowering my toxic load and reducing my muscle soreness.

 As more people learn about the benefits of infrared saunas, more products become available on the market, with various claims of safety and efficacy.
-Radiant Health Saunas™ have been independently tested for Volatile Organic Compounds (VOCs) to ensure non-toxicity, and have extremely low Electromagnetic Field (EMF) levels, for a proven safe and effective infrared experience.”- Randy Gomm, B.Sc
+Radiant Health Saunas® have been independently tested for Volatile Organic Compounds (VOCs) to ensure non-toxicity, and have extremely low Electromagnetic Field (EMF) levels, for a proven safe and effective infrared sauna experience.”

 Using far infrared sauna therapy was the most important method I used when I was suffering from muscle soreness and fatigue, but I also incorporated a number of other factors.
 Having to limit so many of one’s physical activities had a huge impact on me.
 All you want is your life back as you knew it before you developed this unexplained muscle soreness and fatigue.
 I had been asked to write an article about my recovery for a magazine.
 I hope that by posting my story, it will help others regain the lives that they knew before.